jesabelle94/mywork/README.md

 Principles of Data Analytics module.
 This README has been written with [GitHub's documentation on READMEs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes) in mind.
+You can find out more about [writing in Markdown in GitHub's documentation](https://allisonhorst.github.io/palmerpenguins/articles/intro.html#highlights).

 ## About This Project